My Adventures with Sourdough

 Instructions for Making a Starter

-Pour the warm water into a 4 quart glass or ceramic container or bowl.
+Day One – Pour the warm water into a 1.5 quart glass or ceramic container or bowl.
 Add honey and instant yeast.
 Gradually stir in the all-purpose flour.

 Cover the bowl with a clean dish towel and place it in a warm spot.
 It is said that a dish towel or plastic wrap allows the starter to capture any wild yeast that is in the air, giving it a better flavor.
 The mixture will begin to bubble and brew almost immediately.

-Allow it to set on your counter for 2-3 days, stirring once a day.
+Day Two – Allow the starter to set on your counter for 2 days, stirring once a day.
 When the bubbles have subsided and a yeasty sour aroma has developed, it is time to “feed” your starter.

 Time to Begin Feeding Your Starter